suporterfid/pdf-knowledge-kit/OPERATOR_GUIDE.md

 # Operator Guide

 This guide documents day-2 operations for ingestion connectors and admin automation.
+For deployment prerequisites and release coordination refer to [DEPLOYMENT.md](DEPLOYMENT.md) and [RELEASE_CHECKLIST.md](RELEASE_CHECKLIST.md).

 ## Connector matrix